orbitalfoundation/orbital-sys/readme.md

 ## Tick

-Another built in pubsub resolver is the tick event - which can be used to drive systems
+Another built in pubsub resolver is the tick event - which can be used to drive systems.
+There's some argument to remove this @todo.

 ```
 	const resolve = ()=>{ console.log('tick occured') }